Are sweaty brokers more ethical?

 Even when we could benefit, a physical response like sweating can make people reject a financial proposition they consider to be unjust.
 The key is how tuned in they are to their own bodies.

-Researchers from the University of Exeter, the Medical Research Council Cognition and Brain Sciences Unit and the University of Cambridge, gave 51 people a series of offers based on dividing 10 pounds between two people.
-They found that although an offer to split the money 50:50 was mostly accepted, an offer of less than a ‘fair share' was often rejected, even though rejecting it left them with nothing.
+Researchers from the University of Exeter, the Medical Research Council Cognition and Brain Sciences Unit and the University of Cambridge, gave 51 people a series of offers based on dividing 10 pounds ($16) be t ween two people.
+They found that although an offer to split the money 50:50 was mostly accepted, an offer of less than a 'fair share' was often rejected, even though rejecting it left them with nothing.

 The game, a version of a well-known psychological test called the Ultimatum Game, showed gut reactions, especially made under time pressure with incomplete information, can lead to decisions that are irrational from a purely economic perspective.